binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=Bash}
     dpkg-query -l '*ftp*'

-Let us take a look at FTPS, SFTP and SCP
+Let's take a look at FTPS, SFTP and SCP

 **FTPS is FTP over TLS with some issues**

-There were two separate methods to invoke FTPS client security, defined by which port they initiate communications with:
+There are two separate methods to invoke FTPS client security, defined by which port they initiate communications with:

 1. Implicit
    The client is expected to immediately challenge the FTPS server with a TLS `ClientHello` message before any other FTP commands are sent by the client.
 If the FTPS server does not receive the initial TLS `ClientHello` message first, the server should drop the connection.

    Implicit also requires that all communications of the FTP session be encrypted.

-   In order to maintain compatibility with existing FTP clients, implicit FTPS was expected to also listen on the command / control channel using port 990/TCP, and the data channel using port 989/TCP.
-This left port 21/TCP for legacy no encryption communication.
-Using port 990 implicitly implied encryption was mandatory.
+   In order to maintain compatibility with existing FTP clients, implicit FTPS is expected to also listen on the command / control channel using port 990/TCP, and the data channel using port 989/TCP.
+This leaves port 21/TCP for legacy unencrypted communication.
+Using port 990 implicitly implies encryption is mandatory.

-   This is the earlier and mostly considered deprecated method.
+   This is the earliest implementation and considered deprecated.

 2. Explicit
-   The client starts a conversation with the FTPS server on port 21/TCP and can then request to upgrade to using a mutually agreed encryption method.
+   The client starts a conversation with the FTPS server on port 21/TCP and then requests an upgrade to a mutually agreed encryption method.
 The FTPS server can also decide to allow the client to continue an unencrypted conversation or not.
-The client has to actually ask for the security upgrade.
+The client has to ask for the security upgrade.

    This method also allows the FTPS client to decide whether they want to encrypt nothing, encrypt just the command channel (which the credentials are sent over), or encrypt everything.

-So as you can see, it is quite conceivable that a user may become confused as to whether encryption is on, is not on, which channel it is applied to and not applied to.
+As you can see, it is quite conceivable that a user may become confused as to whether encryption is on, is not on, which channel it is applied to, and not applied to.
 The user has to understand the differences between the two methods of invoking security, not invoking it at all, or only on one of the channels.

-One thing that you really do not want when it comes to privacy, is confusion.
+One thing that you really do not want, when it comes to privacy, is confusion.
 When it comes to SFTP or any protocol over SSH, everything is encrypted, simple as that.

 Similar to a web server serving HTTPS with a public key certificate, an FTPS server will also respond with its public key certificate (keeping its private key private).
-The public key certificate it responds with needs to be generated from a Certificate Authority (CA), whether it is one the server administrator has created (self signed) or a public "trusted" CA (often paid for), the CA (root) certificate must be copied and/or reside locally to the FTPS client.
-The checksum of the CA (root) certificate will need to be verified also.
+The public key certificate it responds with needs to be generated from a Certificate Authority (CA), whether it is one the server administrator has created (self signed), or a public "trusted" CA (often paid for).
+The CA (root) certificate must be copied and/or reside locally to the FTPS client.
+The checksum of the CA (root) certificate will need to be verified as well.

 If the FTPS client does not already have the CA (root) certificate when the user initiates a connection, the FTPS client should generate a warning due to the fact that the CA (root) certificate is not yet trusted.

-This process is quite complicated and convoluted as opposed to how FTP over SSH works.
+This process is quite complicated and convoluted, as opposed to FTP over SSH.

 {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-ftp-sftp}
 **SFTP is FTP over SSH**

-As I have already detailed in the section [SSH Connection Procedure](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-ssh-connection-procedure), the SSH channel is first set-up, thus the client is already authenticated, and their identity is available to the FTP protocol or any protocol wishing to use the encrypted channel.
+As I have already detailed in the section [SSH Connection Procedure](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-ssh-connection-procedure), when the SSH channel is first set up, thus the client is already authenticated, and their identity is available to the FTP protocol or any protocol wishing to use the encrypted channel.
 The public key is securely copied from the client to the server out-of-band.
-If the configuration of SSH is carried out correctly and hardened as I detailed throughout the [SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh) countermeasures section, the SFTP and any protocol for that matter over SSH has the potential for greater security than those using the Trusted Third Party (TTP) model, which X.509 certificates (utilised in FTPS, HTTPS, OpenVPN, not the [less secure IPSec](http://louwrentius.com/why-you-should-not-use-ipsec-for-vpn-connectivity.html)) rely on.
+If the configuration of SSH is carried out correctly and hardened as I detailed throughout the [SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh) countermeasures section, the SFTP, and any protocol for that matter, over SSH has the potential for greater security than those using the Trusted Third Party (TTP) model, which X.509 certificates (utilised in FTPS, HTTPS, OpenVPN, not the [less secure IPSec](http://louwrentius.com/why-you-should-not-use-ipsec-for-vpn-connectivity.html)) rely on.

 Why is SSH capable of a higher level of security?

 With SSH, you copy the public key that you created on your client using `ssh-copy-id` to the server.
 There are no other parties involved.
-Even if the public key gets compromised, unless the attacker has the private key, which never leaves the client, they can not be authenticated to the server and they can not MItM your SSH session, as that would issue a warning due to the key fingerprint of the MItM no longer matching that in your `known_hosts` file.
-Even if an attacker managed to get near your private key, SSH will not run if the permissions of the `~/.ssh/` directory and files within are to permissive, so the user knows immediately anyway.
-Even then, if somehow the private key was compromised, the attacker still needs the pass-phrase.
+Even if the public key is compromised, unless the attacker has the private key, which never leaves the client, they can not be authenticated to the server and they can not MItM your SSH session.
+A MItM attack would lead to a warning due to the key fingerprint of the MItM failing to match that in your `known_hosts` file.
+Even if an attacker managed to get close to your private key, SSH will not run if the permissions of the `~/.ssh/` directory, and files within, are set to permissive.
+Even then, if somehow the private key was compromised, the attacker still needs the passphrase.
 SSH is a perfect example of defence in depth.

-with X.509 certificates, you rely (trust) on the third party (the CA).
-When the third party is compromised (as this happens frequently), many things can go wrong, some of which are discussed in the [X.509 Certificate Revocation Evolution](#network-countermeasures-tls-downgrade-x509-cert-revocation-evolution) section of the Network chapter.
+With X.509 certificates, you rely (trust) on the third party (the CA).
+When the third party is compromised (as happens frequently), many things can go wrong, some of which are discussed in the [X.509 Certificate Revocation Evolution](#network-countermeasures-tls-downgrade-x509-cert-revocation-evolution) section of the Network chapter.
 The compromised CA can start issuing certificates to malicious entities.
-All that may be necessary at this point is for your attacker to [poison your ARP cache](#network-identify-risks-spoofing-arp) if you are relying on IP addresses, or do the same plus poison your DNS.
-This attack is detailed under the [Spoofing Website](#network-identify-risks-spoofing-website) section in the Network chapter, was demoed at WDCNZ 2015, and also links to a video.
+All that may be necessary at this point is for your attacker to [poison your ARP cache](#network-identify-risks-spoofing-arp) if you are relying on IP addresses, or add DNS poisoning.
+This attack is detailed under the [Spoofing Website](#network-identify-risks-spoofing-website) section in the Network chapter, was demoed at WDCNZ 2015, and has video available.

-The CA root certificate must be removed from all clients and you will need to go through the process of creating / obtaining a new certificate with a (hopefully) non compromised CA. With SSH, you only have to trust yourself, and I have detailed what you need to know to make good decisions in the SSH section.
+The CA root certificate must be removed from all clients, and you will need to go through the process of creating/obtaining a new certificate with a CA that isn't compromised.
+With SSH, you only have to trust yourself, and I have detailed what you need to know to make good decisions in the SSH section.

 SSH not only offers excellent security, but is also extremely versatile.

 {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-ftp-scp}
-[**SCP**](https://blog.binarymist.net/2012/03/25/copying-with-scp/) or Secure Copy leverage's the security of SSH, and provides simple copy to and from, so once you have SSH set-up and hardened, you are in good stead to be pulling and pushing files around your networks securely with SSH.
-The SFTP protocol provides remote file system like capabilities, such as remote file deletion, directory listings, resuming of interrupted transfers.
+[**SCP**](https://blog.binarymist.net/2012/03/25/copying-with-scp/), or Secure Copy, leverages the security of SSH, and provides simple copy to and from.
+Once you have SSH set-up and hardened, you are safe to pull and push files around your networks securely with SSH.
+The SFTP protocol provides remote file system capabilities, such as remote file deletion, directory listings, and resumption of interrupted transfers.
 If you do not require the additional features of (S)FTP, SCP may be a good option for you.
-Like SSH, SCP does not have native platform support on Windows, although Windows support is available, and easy enough to set-up, as I [have done many times](https://blog.binarymist.net/2011/12/27/openssh-from-linux-to-windows-7-via-tunneled-rdp/).
+Like SSH, SCP does not have native platform support on Windows, although Windows support is available, and easy enough to set up, as I [have done many times](https://blog.binarymist.net/2011/12/27/openssh-from-linux-to-windows-7-via-tunneled-rdp/).

-Any features that you may think missing by using SCP rather than SFTP are more than made up for simply by using SSH which in itself provides a complete remote Secure SHell and is very flexible as to how you can use it.
+Any features that you may think missing when using SCP rather than SFTP are more than made up for simply by using SSH, which in itself provides a complete remote Secure Shell, and is very flexible as to how you can use it.

-Another example is using [**Rsync over SSH**](https://blog.binarymist.net/2011/03/06/rsync-over-ssh-from-linux-workstation-to-freenas/), which is an excellent way to sync files between machines.
-Rsync will only copy the files that have been changed since the last sync, so this can be extremely quick
+Another example is the use of [**Rsync over SSH**](https://blog.binarymist.net/2011/03/06/rsync-over-ssh-from-linux-workstation-to-freenas/), which is an excellent way to sync files between machines.
+Rsync will only copy the files that have been changed since the last sync, so this can be extremely quick.

 {linenos=off, lang=Bash}
     # -a, --archive  is archive mode which actually includes -rlptgoD (no -H,-A,-X)